 Athletes will follow the appropriate equipment specifications outlined in the FIS rulebook.
 Helmets are mandatory and must be worn by athletes while competing in all events.
-Only helmets with hard shells and padding cover the head and ears are permitted.
-Helmets must be certified by a recognized institution.
-Helmets with spoilers or edges that stick out are not permitted.

 Note: Hockey, cycling and other helmets not designed for Alpine Skiing will not be permitted.